 In most states the answer is yes.
 Most states provide a mechanism for testing the enforceability of a contract.
 This mechanism is called declaratory judgment.
 Depending on the availability of this remedy in your state and the tactics involved in each individual situation, it may make sense for the employee to bring a declaratory judgment action asking the court to determine whether the agreement is enforceable.
 There are many practical and tactical considerations involved in deciding whether or not you as an employee should initiate a declaratory judgment action challenging a covenant not to compete.
 No one-size-fits-all answer applies to this issue.

-In the sale of a business, it is typical for a purchaser to include in a contract for sale the requirement that the seller not engage in the same type of business within a certain geographic area for a certain period of time.
+In the sale of a business, it is typical for a purchaser to include in a contract for sale the requirement that the seller does not engage in the same type of business within a certain geographic area for a certain period of time.
 Whether these types of non-compete agreements are enforceable or not and the degree to which courts will enforce them varies greatly from state to state.

 24. I'm in the process of negotiating a non-compete agreement.
 Are there certain things that I should be asking for?

 The best thing would be to not have a non-compete agreement at all.
 Failing that, you should try and limit it as much as possible in geographic scope and in duration.
 Limit it narrowly to the area the employer is really concerned about you working in - not the whole industry or line of work.
-For instance, you might ask that the limitation be to the area of clothing retail if you work in a clothes store, versus retail generally, which would cover a very broad range of possible jobs that are truly unrelated.
+For instance, you might ask that the limitation is to the area of clothing retail if you work in a clothes store, versus retail generally, which would cover a very broad range of possible jobs that are truly unrelated.
 The goal is to limit the agreement to what is necessary to protect the employer.
-You should also consider asking for severance payment in the event of an involuntary termination.
+You should also consider asking for severance pay in the event of an involuntary termination.